 An update on the state of the digital advertising industry.

 Congratulations to Star Bidtellectual Courtney Bonkowski, who handles her roles in the finance department AND human resource responsibilities with grace and leadership.
-Literally what would we do without her.
-Did we mention she’s ALSO new mom?
+Literally, what would we do without her?
+Did we mention she’s ALSO a new mom?
 Talk about #goals.

 ALSO ICYMI, Bidtellectuals shared some awesome book recommendations last week. #QuarantineReads for the win.

 Coronavirus impact on higher education

 Coronavirus may have sent students home (to their laptops) early, but on the other side of this crisis is a chance for a reimagining of “traditional” education, including more technology and flexible learning options.
 The stats show that students are willing to move online and cost will be a major factor in returning to school.

 The stat also highlights the fact that those academic institutions that promote online studies will be preferred by parents and kids.
 It is for this reason that private schools have become the number one choice for many across the globe.
 Since these institutions are well equipped with the necessary tools to move online (unlike Public schools, which are still struggling to build their online presence), they might be considering the option of contacting a private school marketing agency to spread the word about the benefits they offer.
 Truthfully, this step could be crucial for not only the schools to attract pupils but also for the students.
 Wondering how?
 An online opportunity could allow them to continue their studies without a break.

 That is why advertisers should bring hope for the future, offer cost-saving options, and be a source of trusted information to guide students in these uncertain times.
 Over-communicate!
 Read our in-depth analysis here.